agisoft-llc/metashape-scripts/README.md

 # Contributions are welcome!

-If you have script with general functionality that can be useful for other users - feel free to publish your script in this repository via pull request.
+If you have script with general functionality that can be useful for other users - feel free to publish your script in this repository in directory [contrib](https://github.com/agisoft-llc/metashape-scripts/tree/master/src/contrib) via pull request.

 # Compatibility with Metashape versions and PhotoScan